robertwbuchkowski/multnutFW/README.md

 #>   .. .. .. ..$ : chr [1:5] "Pred" "Prey1" "Prey2" "Microbe1" ...
 #>   .. .. .. ..$ : chr [1:5] "Pred" "Prey1" "Prey2" "Microbe1" ...
 ```

+The function creates an interaction matrix and also breaks out the
+assimilation efficiency and properties by element into the appropriate
+matrices for the package.
+If you look at the structure of this
+community, you can see how to build it manually using lists.